As I enter, I hear my mother sobbing.

 When I was young, I remember saying to my mother, ‘Don’t cry, I’ll avenge Father,’ but she had only gasped in horror and said that she couldn’t bear to lose me, as well.

-I was born after my father died, after my pregnant mother was driven from our palace by a coup arranged by our Cousins.
+I was born after my father died, after my pregnant mother was driven from our palace by a coup arranged by my cousins.
 She was forced to go into hiding at her brother’s house for a time.

 All of us in the family are naturally strong, but my uncle has always delighted in my natural affinity for weaponry.
-A natural talent in swordsmanship and archery himself, he had trained me until I turned fifteen, when our Cousins came looking for us again.
+A natural talent in swordsmanship and archery himself, he had trained me until I turned fifteen, when my cousins came looking for us again.

 We didn’t want to endanger my uncle and his family, so we fled in the night, despite my uncle’s protestations, setting up house in some hole of a forest, far enough from the capital and the villages that no one would think to look for us here.